GSA/fpki-guides/pages/fpki_hottopic_googlect.md

 ---
  layout: default
- title: Announcements
+ title: Google Set To Enforce Certificate Transparency
  permalink: /announcements/
 ---

-## Google Certificate Transparency Enforcement
+## Google Set To Enforce Certificate Transparency

-Google announced Certificate Transparency (CT) would be enforced for all server authentication certificates in Google Chrome.
-Certificate Transparency is an open framework for monitoring and logging public server authentication certificates.
+Google has announced that it will enforce Certificate Transparency (CT) for all server authentication (i.e., SSL) certificates in Google Chrome.<!--When will this start?
+The Root CA certificate that issued the auth certs is in the Google trust store?-->

+CT is an open framework for monitoring and logging public server authentication certificates.
 It provides a two main benefits for website owners and browser operators:
-1. Detect certificate issuance or misissuance; and
+1. Detects certificate issuance or mis-issuance
-2. Identify Rogue Certification Authorities
+2. Identifies rogue Certification Authorities (CAs)

-CT enforcement applies to server authentication or SSL certificates that validate to a Root CA distriubted by Microsoft, Apple, or Mozilla.
-A certificate must satisfy the following requirements to validate without errors.
+CT enforcement applies to server authentication (SSL) certificates that validate to a Root CA certficate distributed by Microsoft, Apple, or Mozilla.
+A certificate must satisfy the following requirements to validate without errors:

-1. Certificate must be in a CT log and serve a Signed Certificate Timestamp (SCT) in the certificate or the browser session; or
+1. It must be in a CT log and serve a Signed Certificate Timestamp (SCT) in the certificate or the browser session; or
-2. The website has OCSP Stapling enabled.
+2. The website must have OCSP Stapling enabled.

-Please send your feedback on agency concerns, to fpki@gsa.gov.
+Please send your feedback with any agency concerns by **DATE [Maybe April 6, 2018?]** to **fpki@gsa.gov**.

 ### Deadline: April 2018

 ### Impacted Platforms and Federal PKI CAs
-1. Google Chrome on Linux, Mac, Windows, Android, ChromeOS, and iOS.
+1. Google Chrome on Linux, macOS, Windows, Android, ChromeOS, and iOS.
-2. Federal PKI Server Authentication certificates validating to COMMON.
+2. Federal PKI CA-issued SSL (server authentication) certificates (that validate to FCPCA [COMMON].

 ### Example Error Page
 <Insert Pic>